haaannn123/haaannn123/README.md

 # Welcome to my GitHub! 👋

-<div>🌻 My name is Han, and I am a full-stack Software Engineer.
-I'm inquisitive and enjoy building web apps.
-I'm looking for a team-oriented company that allows me to learn and grow. 🌻 </div>
+<div>🌻 Hello, my name is Han, and I am a Fullstack Software Engineer.
+I'm inquisitive and enjoy building engaging user interfaces.
+In my free time, I like to cook, read, climb, and hike!
+I have two pups who also take up most of my time.🌻 </div>

 # Check out my portfolio and projects below: